Gangler's Lodges

 North Seal River - Northern Manitoba

-Home of the True Canadian Trophy Grand Slam
+Fly & Spin Angling | Home of the True Canadian Trophy Grand Slam

 Gangler's Fly-Outs and Species

-More about the Lakes: The sprawling Egenolf Lake, home to the main lodge, is at a major junction of the North Seal with four adjacent lakes.
-There are two portage lakes close to the main lodge, East Lake and Dillabough Lake, and two more mechanized portages to Blackfish and Minihuik Lakes.
+The sprawling Egenolf Lake, home to the main lodge, is at a major junction of the North Seal with four adjacent lakes.

 East Lake is just a quick five-minute boat ride east of the Lodge.
-The lake is rarely fished, and when it’s hot, it’s an excellent pike producer.
+The Lake is rarely fished, and when it’s hot, it’s an excellent pike producer.

 Dillabough Lake sits at the south end of their airstrip, just off Egenolf.
 Dillabough is a beautiful lake offering some great pike fishing and the occasional monster.